How does it work?

 Determination of the bacterial composition of your sample

-In the overview you will see a round ‘donut’ shaped figure sowing the abundances, expressed in percentages, of the bacteria that were detected in your sample.
-By moving over the diagram you will see additional information abou the function of specific bacteria if this is available.
-(Picture 4).
-Below the diagram you will also see list of this information.
+In the overview you will see a round ‘donut’ shaped figure showing the abundances, expressed in percentages, of the bacteria that were detected in your sample.
+By moving over the diagram you will see additional information about the function of specific bacteria if this is available.

 This overview and the additional information will give you more insights into your own gut bacteria and what these bacteria in your gut may be doing.
-If you are participating in a diet or lifestyle change, such as increased excersize or a different form of physical excersize, you can follow the changes in the composition in gut bacteria using multiple analyses by MyMicroZooTM and determine if the lifestyle change has a positive effect with the increase of beneficial bacteria such as Faecalibacterium prausnitzii that can produce fatty acids associated with the digestion of fibre rich food.
+If you are participating in a diet or lifestyle change, such as increased excersise or a different form of physical excersise, you can follow the changes in the composition in gut bacteria using multiple analyses by MyMicroZooTM and determine if the lifestyle change has a positive effect.
+For example, an increase of beneficial bacteria such as Faecalibacterium prausnitzii that can produce fatty acids associated with the digestion of fibre rich food.